 Vehicle registration and licensing

-In order to register and licence a vehicle in the Isle of Man the following documents must be submitted to any Post Office along with completed application forms for both registration of the vehicle and its first licence:
+In order to register a vehicle in the Isle of Man the following documents must be submitted to any Post Office along with the completed application forms:-

-There is no periodic MOT for vehicles in general, though annual road worthiness tests are required for annually certifiable vehicles which include all articulated goods vehicles, large goods vehicles having more than 3 axles, goods vehicles over 7500kg, buses, minibuses, passenger cars that are to be used as public passenger vehicles (taxis or private hire cars), and hire and drive vehicles which are over 3 years old.
+Although there is no periodic MOT test for vehicles in general, annual roadworthiness tests are required for all goods vehicles over 3500kgs, buses, minibuses, passenger cars that are to be used as public passenger vehicles (taxis or private hire cars) and hire and drive vehicles which are over 3 years old.

 Vehicle tests are undertaken by: